-I guess language isn’t an ideal way to communicate or ponder a ‘taoist’ point of view.
-Language is an outgrowth of evolution and biology, so it is heavily biases toward survival.
-Focus, active, and certainty feel positive.
-Edge, passive, and tentative often feel negative, i.e., not the best for survival.
-Correlations helped me notice this bio-hoodwink of language.
+Alas, language is a poor way to communicate or ponder a Taoist point of view.
+Language is an outgrowth of evolution and biology, so it biases heavily toward survival.
+“Focus, active, certainty…” feel positive; they favor survival.
+“Edge, passive, and tentative…” often feel negative, and not the best for survival.
+Correlations helps notice this bio-hoodwink of language.

 Finally, what is the connection between inattentional blindness and a Taoist point of view?
 Briefly, focused awareness hinders us to feeling ‘nothingness’ — the negative side of reality that correlates to, Mystery upon mystery, The gateway of the manifold secrets noted in chapter 1.
 Put simply, seeing something makes it difficult to see Nothing.

 (1) I found a more accurate translation of Buddha’s Eight Fold Path.
 These three change to Resolution, Thought, State of Peaceful Mind, respectively.